Street Tree Planting

 John and Gwen Stalling

-Hillbar about 11 years ago
+Hillbar over 11 years ago

 I would like to have my say about the destruction of 17 acres of trees in the Hat Hill Rd Heritage Airstrip.
 How can council plan to destroy this valuable community environment without any community consultation, and at the same time wish to discuss street tree planting?

-rowen almost 12 years ago
+rowen about 12 years ago

 I'd like to see fruit and nut trees included in the public landsacpe alongside native bush tucker trees, combined with a local education programme on the use of edible landscapes (e.g. leaflets at libraries, downloads on the Council website, maybe walking workshops by local groups such as Permaculture Blue Mountains, etc.)

-Melanie almost 12 years ago
+Melanie about 12 years ago

 Thanks Simon for the share in Google docs - really quick to upload.
 I cant see anywhere what type of trees the council plane on planting in these places, did I miss it? it woudl be great to see some edible species being planted so that the tree does more than 1 thing in the landscape, nut trees, native species.
 Please don't plant anymore pines!

-whynot almost 12 years ago
+whynot about 12 years ago

 Hello Again from the McKenzies forgot to mention the Grafitti in the Gardens Shelter Shed we sat there for Morning Tea and were horrified to see Grafitti the Gardens are well looked after so why has not they Gardening Staff seen the Grafitti and organised to have it removed